Expert Tips to Create an App that will not Drain the Battery

 Be Aware Of The Hardware Configuration

-Mobile App Developers should have a clear understanding of the hardware configuration of the devices in which their app has been developed.
+Android and iOS app developers should have a clear understanding of the hardware configuration of the devices in which their app has been developed.
 For instance, imagine that you are developing an audio-visual app.
-Make sure that you are aware of the codec types, backed by the hardware so that hardware-enhanced codec solution can be implemented for CPU optimization.
+Make sure that you are aware of the codec types, backed by the hardware.
+So that hardware-enhanced codec solution can be implemented for CPU optimization.

 And above all, make sure that the app you have developed is not fetching data from unwanted hardware of the phone.